mattbdean/JRAW/README.md

 The workings behind getter methods of models are not the same as most Java objects.
 All models are instantiated with a [Jackson](http://jackson.codehaus.org/) JsonNode.
 Each getter method retrieves a value from the "data" node (*see [here](http://www.reddit.com/user/way_fairer/about.json) for an example*) by using a key specific to that method.

 ##API Endpoints
-See [`ENDPOINTS.md`](https://github.com/thatJavaNerd/JRAW/blob/master/ENDPOINTS.md) for a list of endpoints that need to implemented and ones that have already been implemented.
+See [`ENDPOINTS.md`](https://github.com/thatJavaNerd/JRAW/blob/master/ENDPOINTS.md) for full list of Reddit's API endpoints.

 ####Updating Endpoints
 The subproject [`endpoints`](https://github.com/thatJavaNerd/JRAW/tree/master/endpoints) uses annotations and the Reflections library to find methods that implement different API endpoints and then compile them into `ENDPOINTS.md`.
 Running `./gradlew endpoints:update` will run the [`EndpointAnalyzer`](https://github.com/thatJavaNerd/JRAW/blob/master/endpoints/src/main/java/net/dean/jraw/endpoints/EndpointAnalyzer.java) class, which will in turn generate the endpoints markdown file.